 Polylines are drawn on top of the map to show the three domains.

-Shows how to overlay a line contour plot on a filled contour plot
+Shows two different ways to overlay a line contour plot on a filled

-when they have two different axes.
-The key
+contour plot when they have two different axes.
+The "overlay_9.ncl"

-to add the line contour plot as an annotation of the filled contour
+add the line contour plot as an annotation of the filled contour plot.

 Note that the left axis corresponds with the filled contour plot,